RgbTrouw/Qs-Messenger/README.md

 There is also a Windows development setup installed but we still have to see to the connectivity issue.

+Thank you for your insterest into the still new development stage.
 'The QsMessenger Team' wishes you a Merry Christmass and a Happy New Year!
 **